coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 Just before I headed off to work (8 am), I checked the starter and it is very close to doubling its size.
 When I returned home, it deflated but was still larger than it was after the original feeding.

 After preparing dinner (5.30 pm), I fed the starter.
 As I am thinking to bake less for the next few days, I halved the mixture.
 In a fresh jar, I weighed 11 g of starter.
 I fed it with 20 g of flour and 41 g of water.
 The addition of this much water was a mistake (I tipped the water bottle too heavily).
 It was not too much of an issue though, all I observed was that it became more porous.
 The starter was left to sit at room temperature for 24 hours.

+## *Day 20 Wednesday 3 July 2024*
+When I checked the starter in the morning, it grew by 50%.
+By 5 pm, it deflated back to the original level.
+At 6.30 pm, I fed 12 g of the starter (in a fresh jar) with 18 g of flour and 25 g of water.
+I combined the remaining starter with the discard in the fridge.

 ## Outlook:
 - Since Day 1, the temperature has been average of 18.2 ± 1.2 (see Figure 1 below), with some days the dough being placed in a warmish area than room temperature.
 I believe that temperature has a large role in the activity of the yeast as in colder environments, it takes longer to grow.